pgte/metaduck.com-v3/src/content/blog/announcing-timeclout-private-beta.md

 Today, I'm opening the doors to the **[TimeClout.com](https://timeclout.com) private beta**.

-I’m looking for people to kick the tires, schedule some shifts, and let me know what they think.
+I’m looking for people to kick the tires, test the AI scheduler, and let me know what they think.
 I want to hear what you love, what you hate, and what’s missing.

 If you’re ready to ditch the spreadsheet-sized headache, head over and sign up.